Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ```{bash}
 ls
 ```
 This time, the file is no longer in our directory.
-Let's check AWS:
+Let's check AWS S3:

 ```{bash}
 aws s3 ls s3://aug-workshop-demo